 - Eyepieces Included: 26 mm

-Our Verdict: The Meade 8 LX200 allows you to see more with excruciating detail that you may not have anticipated.
+My Verdict: The Meade 8 LX200 allows you to see more with excruciating detail that you may not have anticipated.
 Be ready for a breathtaking experience.
-With accurate GoTo tracking, the huge AutoStar II database, and the optical system made for extraordinary imaging, the LX200 is a winner in our books.
+With accurate GoTo tracking, the huge AutoStar II database, and the optical system made for extraordinary imaging, I believe the LX200 is a winner.

 Who is the Meade 8 LX200 ACF Best Suited to?

 The Meade LX ACF is one of our favorite Schmidt Cassegrain telescopes and is best recommended for intermediate and expert users.
 While its price may be attractive to the beginner who is looking for their next serious upgrade to take their astro-imaging skills to the next level, the slower optics and limitations of this SCT design may require a bigger investment than first impressions may imply.

-With additional must-have equipment needed to excel in astrophotography, there is a legitimate concern for budget, and while the LX200 may be a good deal in the optics itself, you must be prepared to spend more for accessories and ensure you have compatible camera equipment to take advantage of the focal specs.
+With additional must-have equipment needed to excel in astrophotography, there is a legitimate concern for budget, and while the LX200 may be a good deal in the optics itself, I think you must be prepared to spend more for accessories and ensure you have compatible camera equipment to take advantage of the focal specs.

 How Does the Meade 8 LX200 ACF Perform?

-The Meade LX200 telescopes have been a dream scope for many and for good reason.
+The Meade LX200 telescopes have been a dream scope of mine and for many others for good reason.
 The 8 LX200 may be the smallest model, but its 8” aperture is large enough for those who are upgrading, and it provides the lightest weight.

 It’s an 8”, f/10 telescope with an ACF optical system that provides a flatter field, no diffraction spikes, and minimized astigmatism.
 What does that translate to out in the skies?
 You can fill your FOV for a fantastic view of clear and sharp star details from edge to edge without coma or aberrations.